WebexCC-SA/wxcc-ai-assist/docs/main/AI_Lab_Scripted_Mission3.md

 ### Mission Details

 Your mission is to configure intents, entities, and responses to check the status of an existing order that you created in the **Autonomous AI Agent** lab.
-In the next Mission (Mission 3), you will configure Fulfillment for this order tracking flow.
+In the next **Mission 4**, you will configure Fulfillment for this order tracking flow.

 ### Build